coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void mtxf_inverse(Mat4 dest, Mat4 src);`

-### Description
-Inverts the 4x4 floating-point matrix `src` and stores the inverse in `dest`.
-Applying the inverse transformation undoes whatever `src` did, returning points back to their original coordinate space

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_lookat](#mtxf_lookat)

+### Description
+Adjusts the 4x4 floating-point matrix `mtx` so that it represents a viewing transformation looking from the point `from` toward the point `to`, with a given roll angle.
+This creates a view matrix oriented toward `to`

 ### Lua Example
 `mtxf_lookat(mtx, from, to, roll)`